freewill7/stroudmasters/README.md

 Experimenting with a statically generated site was pretty encouraging- there was a  a reasonable workflow for making updates, maintenance tasks were low and the pricing was very competitive.

-However this is coming from someone who does computer programming for a living.
+However this is coming from someone with a computer science background.
 Other factors may be important for future maintainers of the site.

 ## Overview